Virginia · Off-grid & homestead potential

 City of Richmond - Zoning Administration ↗The city is largely served by public sewer; where used, private septic and well permits are issued by the Virginia Department of Health, and city permit applications require a copy of the VDH septic/well permit.

-Virginia Department of Health - Onsite Sewage & Water Services ↗Not published on an official source — confirm with the county.
+Virginia Department of Health - Division of Onsite Water and Wastewater Services ↗Not published on an official source — confirm with the county.

 Richmond City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (Richmond City Health District, Environmental Health).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Richmond City costs about $374k, based on the latest county data.
+Land in Richmond City runs about $7,750 per acre, based on the latest county data.

 Richmond City gets about 46.3" of rain a year, with severe drought in roughly 1.2% of years.